FAQ’s – Accent Reduction

 8. Am I too old to change my accent?

 You are never too late to learn something new.
-Generally, the learning curve is higher among students who have been speaking English in No. America since adolescence.
-Our goal has always been to provide practical techniques that are easy to retain and implement at any age.
+Generally, the learning curve is higher among students who have been speaking in English speaking countries since adolescence.
+Our goal has always been to provide practical techniques that are easy to practice and implement at any age.

 9. What is an ARTA Certified Trainer?